 Welcome to Ancient Spring Farm!
-We're an eco-friendly small farm in Snow Camp, North Carolina offering free range eggs, flowers, fresh and dried herbs, heirloom vegetables, and fainting goats.
+We're an eco-friendly small farm in Snow Camp, North Carolina offering free-range eggs, flowers, fresh and dried herbs, vegetables, fruits, marmalade, and fainting goats.
 We also provide camping and glamping experiences through Hipcamp.
-Farm fresh breakfasts, workshops, and small events are coming in 2024!
+Seasonal teas, farm-fresh breakfasts, workshops, small events, and hopefully honey are coming in 2024!
 We're developing into a great place to eat, stay, learn, and grow.
-We are located in Alamance County, 1 hour west of the Raleigh-Durham International Airport and within 35 minutes of Greensboro, Burlington, Chapel Hill, Carrboro, and Pittsboro.
+We're located in Alamance County, 1 hour west of the Raleigh-Durham International Airport and within 35 minutes of Greensboro, Burlington, Chapel Hill, Carrboro, Pittsboro, Liberty, and Asheboro.

-We're currently in the process of becoming a sustainable working farm and agritourism space.
-Right now, we’re experiencing, dreaming, planning, and laying groundwork.
-We’re moving attentively through our first seasons here and striving to understand the history, land, plants, animals, and rhythms of this very special place.
+We're continuing to grow into a sustainable working farm and agritourism space.
+With a couple years under our belts, we're better understanding the history, land, plants, animals, and rhythms of this very special place.
+We're also continuing to dream, plan, and lay groundwork for more animals, plants, and improvements.
 In addition to sustainably grown food, flowers, and animals, Ancient Spring Farm is cultivating habitat, beauty, soil, creativity, health, serenity, and the inner joy that comes with fulfilling a long-held dream of living on a farm.
-Come along with us on our journey of learning, growing, and eventually opening to the public!
+Come along with us on our journey of learning, growing, stewarding, and loving this land!

 Our name celebrates the prehistoric Native Americans who camped and hunted near the farm's natural spring and the generations of Euro-American and African American residents, all of whom left behind archaeological evidence of their activities.
 Our name also celebrates the farm's towering old trees that provide shade, oxygen, beauty, and food for people and animals.
 Finally, our name celebrates the endless turning of the seasons and spring's beauty and renewal.